kitze/Benji-docs/FEATURE_DOC_SPEC.md

    - Keep it user-facing—think of it as the elevator pitch that frames the rest of the doc.

 1. **Access & Activation**
-   - Explain how to enable the feature if it’s hidden.
+   - Keep this section SHORT.
+Simply state: "Enable [Feature] from `Settings → Features → [Name]`" and link to the [Enabling Features guide](/docs/enabling-features).
+   - Only add extra detail if this feature has unique activation requirements beyond the standard pattern.
-   - Note any feature flags, device requirements, or permissions—never mention pricing tiers or plans.
+   - Never mention pricing tiers or plans.

 2. **Core Workflow**
    - Describe the default logging/usage flow (prefilled fields, save behavior, syncing).